-During the time that the Redevelopment Plan is in effect, any party acting as a redeveloper (as defined in the LRHL) must obtain the approval of the Borough of Allenhurst.
+During the time that the Redevelopment Plan is in effect, any party acting as a redeveloper (as defined in the LRHL) must obtain the approval of the Redevelopment Entity.
 The Redevelopment Plan will remain in effect until it is changed or rescinded.
 After that period the Zoning Ordinance will regulate the development of the Redevelopment Area.